coodoo-workhorse/workhorse/README.md

 ```

 ### Delayed-Jobs
 A delayed job is executed only once either after a certain time interval or at a given timestamp.
-So not immediately.

 #### How to use
 The time is specified when a new  execution is created.